joe-hauns/HyperRUSTY/README.md

 ---

 ### <mark>(!!!)
-Important remark when we are building this image</mark>
+Important note on internet access during artifact setup</mark>

-We are full aware of the internet access constraint for artifact evaluation.
-As a result we provide two options:
+We are fully aware of the internet access restrictions during the TACAS artifact evaluation.
+Therefore, we provide two alternative options:

-[OPTION 1]: pull our built image from docker hub
+[OPTION 1]: Pull the HyperQB image from Docker Hub
-[OPTION 2]: download out built image from Zenodo
+[OPTION 2]: Download the HyperQB image from Zenodo

-We recommend [OPTION 1], however, if direct pull from Docker Hub is not allowed, we also have the image downloadable from the permanent online repository Zenodo.
+We recommend using [OPTION 1].
+However, if pulling directly from Docker Hub is not possible, the image is also available for download from our permanent online repository on Zenodo.
+This serves as a flexible alternative in case one of the options does not work on the reviewer’s machine.

 ---